synapticloop/panl/README.md

    - ~~Display this facet 'unless' another facet within the list of 'unless' facets is selected.~~
    - ~~This is the opposite of the panl.when.<lpse_code>.~~
+1. Remove unneeded Solr JSON Response keys (Low Priority)
+   - Solr returns JSON keys that are duplicated in the Panl response (think `facet_counts`) which are duplicated in the values array for Panl.
+   - Provide a property which removes the unneeded/duplicate keys - need to decide whether this is server level, or CaFUP level.